 IBM ContextForge appeals primarily to existing IBM customers seeking MCP gateway capabilities within their current infrastructure.

-TrueFoundry extends its MLOps platform to support MCP gateway functionality, offering comprehensive AI infrastructure for teams managing both model deployment and MCP servers.
+TrueFoundry extends its MLOps platform to support MCP gateway functionality, offering AI infrastructure for teams managing both model deployment and MCP servers.

 - Unified AI infrastructure managing LLMs and MCP servers